makyo/writing/content/non-fiction/recipes/2016-05-01-chana-masala.md

 * Cilantro to taste
 * Splash of lemon juice

-1. Blend all of the ingredience in a food processor.
+1. Blend all of the ingredients in a food processor.
 2. Refrigerate until ready to use.

 Garnish chana masala with fresh cilantro and serve in bowls with a starch, such as naan, roti, or basmati rice.
 To cool the heat, you can serve it with raita.
 It goes particularly well with a pink gin, I can attest!

 ### Ghee

 Ghee is a form of clarified butter which can be used as a cooking oil.
 Cube one pound of unsalted butter and heat in a sauce pan over medium heat.
 The butter will melt, then foam, then bubble.
-After about fifteen minutes, the butter will stop appear to stop bubbling, and will start to foam lightly again, though the bubbles won't sticka round.
+After about fifteen minutes, the butter will stop appear to stop bubbling, and will start to foam lightly again, though the bubbles won't sticks round.
 The ghee is done cooking, but needs to be strained to remove the casein and milk solids.
 Pour the ghee through a fine mesh strainer lined with a few layers of cheesecloth or a few paper towels.
 The ghee will keep for a month.

 You can throw away the milk solids, or, if you don't mind the slightly sour taste, you can mix them with equal parts flour and honey, adding flour as needed, to produce a sort of milk fudge.
 I like it, others not as much.